-Empower learners to understand their needs, strengths, interests and approaches to learning
+Learners are empowered to holistically understand their needs, strengths, and interests.

 How Do Learner Focused Experiences Help Students?